tinysearch/tinysearch/README.md

 [binaryen](https://github.com/WebAssembly/binaryen):

-If you're using macOS and homebrew you can install it with:
+If you're using macOS and homebrew you can install it with

 ```sh
 brew install binaryen